2nd Lt. Lloyd H. Hughes

 by Del Mar College.

-Honor Memorial was dedicated in Indianapolis, Marion County, Indiana, USA.
+Memorial" was dedicated in Indianapolis, Marion County, Indiana, USA.
+Pete's

 was published with Pete's photo dominating the cover.